Dr Abdul-Gafaru Abdulai

 Abdul-Gafaru’s research interests are the politics of development (as it relates in particular to the spatial dimensions of inequality, social protection and poverty reduction); extractive sector governance (specifically mining and oil) and its impact on social and economic development outcomes; democratisation, human rights and elections in Africa.
 For ESID, Abdul-Gafaru is leading a country study around the politics of Ghana’s mining industry as part of a wider comparative research project on natural resource governance in Ghana.
 He is also undertaking research on the roles of the Ghana National Petroleum Corporation, Civil Society and Parliament in oil sector governance in Ghana.

-Appiah, D. & Abdulai, A.G.
-(2017).
+Appiah, D. and Abdulai, A.-G. (2017).
 ‘Competitive clientelism and the politics of core public sector reform in Ghana‘, ESID Working Paper No. 82.
+Manchester.

 Abdulai, A.-G. (2014).
 ‘Civil society, Parliament and Oil Sector Governance in Ghana’.
 Paper prepared for the Ghana oil project.

 Abdulai, A.-G. (2014).
 ‘The capacity and commitment of government agencies in governing oil: the case of the Ghana National Petroleum Corporation’.
 Paper prepared for the Ghana oil project.

 Bebbington, M., Abdulai, A., Bebbington, D., Hinfelaar, M. and Sanborn, C. (2018).
 Governing Extractive Industries: Policies, Histories, Ideas.
 Oxford University Press.

 Abdulai, A.-G. (2017).
 ‘The political economy of regional inequality in Ghana: Do political settlements matter?‘ The European Journal of Development Research 29(1).